-Committee Attendees Topics covered Quarterly Health and Safety Board (Quarterly) CEO, MD(Group Ports), MD(Group Services), CFO, Legal Counsel, H&S Director, GHM, Group Head of Energy and Environment, MD (Quality Freight) This is the primary Executive Health and Safety Governance board in the company which oversees the requirement and establishment of Environmental, Health and Safety policy.
-It will endorse the Personnel, Equipment, Training and Sustainability requirements of the marine department.
-The Designated Person will deliver the annual report to this board.
-Monthly Health and Safety Board (Monthly) CEO, MD (Group Ports), H&S Director, GHM, Group Head of Energy & Environment, MD (Quality Freight) Is the Executive Operational Environmental Health and Safety Board that reviews monthly safety incidents and provides guidance on subsequent recommendation made by the GHM on marine safety aspects.
-MD (Group Ports) Directors meeting (Bi- Monthly) MD(Group Ports), Port Directors, H&S Director, GHM, DP Primarily a commercial board to review performance it is also an opportunity for the GHM to update the Duty Holders on marine safety issues and policies.
-The Designated Person will deliver his annual report to the Duty Holders Pilotage Management Committee (Monthly) GHM at least once a year Marine Managers, Pilot Reps Discuss Marine Safety issues and other relevant Port/Pilotage operational and safety issues.
-The Senior Manager Marine Operations or his deputy chair this Committee.
+Committee Attendees Topics covered Quarterly Health and CEO, COO, MD(Group This is the primary Executive Health and Safety Safety Board Services), CFO, Legal Counsel, H&S Director, GHM, Governance board in the company which oversees the requirement and establishment of Environmental, Group Head of Energy and Health and Safety policy.
+It will endorse the Personnel, (Quarterly) Environment, MD (Quality Freight) Equipment, Training and Sustainability requirements of the marine department.
+The Designated Person will (4.2.2.101)) deliver the annual report to this board.
+Monthly Health CEO, COO , H&S Director, Is the Executive Operational Environmental Health and and Safety Board GHM, Group Head of Energy & Environment, MD (Quality Safety Board that reviews monthly safety incidents and provides guidance on subsequent recommendation Freight) made by the GHM on marine safety aspects.
+(Monthly) (montiny) COODirectors COO, Port Directors, H&S Primarily a commercial board to review performance it meeting Director, GHM, DP is also an opportunity for the GHM to update the Duty (Bi- Monthly) Holders on marine safety issues and policies.
+The Designated Person will deliver his annual report to the Duty Holders Pilotage GHM at least once a year Discuss Marine Safety issues and other relevant Management Marine Managers, Pilot Reps Port/Pilotage operational and safety issues.
+The Senior Committee Manager Marine Operations or his deputy chair this Committee.
+(Monthly)

-Training Competency and Standards Working Group (6 Monthly) GHM, Group Marine Services Manager, Deputy Marine Services Manager, Port Marine Training Teams Consider any MMT recommendations on training since the last meeting; Review MSMS Enhancement Plan to identify where procedures and systems relating to or requiring training can be improved or delivered; Lessons learned, best practices from incidents, MSIs or other recent events can be shared through a training format with other Ports/Departments, both Peel and non-Peel, in order to generate mutual benefits; Group Marine Training Matrix review; workbook issues, training queries, proposed changes, new course development Marine Management Team (Monthly) GHM, Senior Managers Marine Operations, Group Services Manager IT steering group Audits Training Hydrographic update GPCC update Register of Marine Safety Issues; Register of MSMS Legislation and other requirements; Harbour Authority Powers Review Enhancement plan review Review MSMS Enhancement Tasks; Analyse Marine Accident reports and statistics; Consider issues of a repetitive nature from the Local PMSC Liaison Committees; Discuss Policy items with a policy aspect; Changes/New Legislation that could affect the MSMS Marine Safety Meeting Senior Managers Marine Operations, Pilot Reps, Marine Managers, QSSHE, Employee Reps, Main Contractors Provide a forum through which all aspects of health and safety can be addressed and ensure that Peel Ports Group Health and Safety Policies are adhered to; To advise and assist Port Directors and the Group Harbour Master in the discharge of their health and safety responsibilities, considering, and where necessary taking appropriate action on: Employee Reports (Hazardous Observations etc.); Reports on accidents and incidents carrying a risk to health and safety and Other reports generated by the Health and Safety Department To refer any general safety issues for consideration by the Health and Safety Department; To consider any other issues concerning the health and safety of staff members while carrying out their work; To bring to employees' attention any matters of safety;
+Training Competency and Standards Working Group (6 Monthly) GHM, Group Marine Services Manager, Deputy Marine Services Manager, Port Marine Training Teams Consider any MMT recommendations on training since the last meeting; Review MSMS Enhancement Plan to identify where procedures and systems relating to or requiring training can be improved or delivered; Lessons learned, best practices from incidents, MSIs or other recent events can be shared through a training format with other Ports/Departments, both Peel and non-Peel, in order to generate mutual benefits; Group Marine Training Matrix review; workbook issues, training queries, proposed changes, new course development Marine Management Team (Monthly) GHM, Senior Managers Marine Operations, Group Services Manager IT steering group Audits Training Hydrographic update GPCC update Register of Marine Safety Issues; Register of MSMS Legislation and other requirements; Harbour Authority Powers Review Enhancement plan review Review MSMS Enhancement Tasks; Analyse Marine Accident reports and statistics; Consider issues of a repetitive nature from the Local PMSC Liaison Committees; Discuss Policy items with a policy aspect; Changes/New Legislation that could affect the MSMS Marine Safety Meeting Senior Managers Marine Operations, Pilot Reps, Marine Managers, QSSHE, Employee Reps, Main Contractors Provide a forum through which all aspects of health and safety can be addressed and ensure that Peel Ports Group Health and Safety Policies are adhered to; To advise and assist Port Directors and the Group Harbour Master in the discharge of their health and safety responsibilities, considering, and where necessary taking appropriate action on: Employee Reports (Hazardous Observations etc.); Reports on accidents and incidents carrying a risk to health and safety Department To refer any general safety issues for consideration by the Health and Safety Department; To consider any other issues concerning the health and safety of staff members while carrying out their work; To bring to employees' attention any matters of safety; To provide information on accident causes and prevention;

-(Monthly) To provide information on accident causes and prevention; To actively promote a work environment with positive effects on psychological and physical Health; Records of Decisions and Actions for meetings must be produced by the designated Health and Safety Committee Chairman and posted on notice boards with a copy being sent to QSSHE Department, within one calendar week of the meeting. one calendar week of the meeting.
+To actively promote a work environment with positive (Menthh) effects on psychological and physical Health; (Monthly) Records of Decisions and Actions for meetings must be produced by the designated Health and Safety Committee Chairman and pos Committee Chairman and posted on notice boards with a copy being sent to QSSHE Department, within one calendar week of the meeting. -